Why Do I Feel Worthless? Answers And How To Manage

 You are valuable

 Whatever is causing you to feel worthless, it’s important to remember that every person has value, no matter what.
 In your career, relationships, and personal life, you do matter.
 While many people experience moments of self-doubt and low self-esteem, feeling hopelessness or debating your self-worth are symptoms of mental health disorders, such as depression.
 Even when these feelings are not stemming from a mental health disorder, having a negative perception of yourself can lead to social anxiety, poor self-care, and withdrawing from personal relationships.
 If you are feeling worthless, know you have support available to you through therapy.
-A licensed therapist will talk with you about what you are going through and help identify where your feelings are coming from and how to resolve them.
+A licensed therapist will talk with you about what you are going through and help identify where your feelings are coming from and how to resolve them with effective treatment options like cognitive behavioral therapy.

 Working with a mental health provider can help you find feelings of worthiness rather than worthlessness, along with coping skills, strategies to build confidence, and ways to reframe your thoughts when you feel anxious, worthless, or hopeless, among other ways to improve the quality of your life.
-You will have a safe space to talk about how you feel in counseling or therapy, and if you are currently feeling unhappy, seeing a mental health professional can be help you find the brighter side.
+You will have a safe space to talk about how you feel in counseling or therapy, and if you are currently feeling unhappy, seeing a mental health professional can help you find the brighter side and discover if mental health conditions or specific circumstances are causing your feelings of worthlessness.

 Takeaway

 Feelings of guilt, self-doubt, and sadness can make it hard to stay motivated and accomplish what you want in life.
 But they are temporary.
+Even if your lack of self-worth is a symptom of depression, proven treatment options, like cognitive behavioral therapy, can provide relief for many.
 With professional counseling and small changes to your daily routine, it is totally possible to recover your confidence and remember your self-worth.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.